tencent cloud

 Implement flexible, time-sensitive dynamic authentication with custom permissions for end users or temporary sessions.

-When a client connects, MQTT will use client info to construct an HTTP request and judge the authentication result based on the request return content.
-If authentication passes, the client is allowed to connect to server.
+When a client connects, MQTT will use client info to construct an HTTP request and judge the authentication result based on the content returned by the request.
+If authentication passes, the client is allowed to connect to the server.

 ×